leejoonhaeng/foldingchair/README.md

 # foldingchair
-# This file is for desing parametric modeling of folding chair prototypes
+# parametric simulation of folding paper prototypes
 # The chair was designed for "Swiss Architecture Picture Exhibition 2014" held in Seoul, Korea
 # The chair designs were studied and developed by Joonhaeng Lee and Sohyun Chin.
 #